hari561/CSI_5155_ML_PROJ/README.md

 Algorithms applied are:

 K-NN with K=8
-Guassian Naive Bayes
+,Guassian Naive Bayes
-Bernoulli Naive Bayes
+,Bernoulli Naive Bayes
-SVM with linear kernel
+,SVM with linear kernel
-Decision Tree
+,Decision Tree
-Random forest
+,Random forest
-Extra Tree
+,Extra Tree
-Bagging with decision tree
+,Bagging with decision tree

 Also, Model metrics, results are shown in the form of classification report, confusion matrix, ROC curves